jmstout-tech/Pariveda-Challenge/README.md

 Alpha Stage of Big Al's Touchdown Unity Project.

-Various files imported from project are not in full usage within the Alpha to date.
+Various files imported from project are not in full function within the Alpha to date.

+Beta version expected to uphold 3x content compared to Alpha + additional user mechanics.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal